slackstone/rsvp_system/taxonomy_readme.md

 - Yale Law – Taxonomy Access Control
   https://law.yale.edu/site-administration/taxonomy-access-control#tac

----

-## 5. Ideas & suggestions for a path forward

 ### Disadvantages of the Group Module:
-- Added complexity
+- Added complexity (Groups Roles, Group Permissions)
 - Overlapping permissions with Drupal core roles
 - Extra module dependencies
 - Higher risk of misconfigured permissions
 - Not as widely adopted as Taxonomy or Role-based approaches

----

 ## Next Steps & Suggestions

-- Evaluate whether Grouper or Drupal Groups should be the primary method for user grouping
+- Evaluate whether Grouper or the Drupal-contributed module "Groups" should be the primary method for user grouping user accounts.
 - Use ECA as a first-line approach to manage workflows and access logic
 - Leverage core Taxonomy to organize communities and content
 - Review existing configurations for overlap and redundancy